Department of Educational Foundations & Leadership

 For more information, please visit the program Website: http://www.utoledo.edu/education/depts/efl/programs/EDAS/index.html

 Educational psychology is devoted to the study of the psychological dimensions of education, teaching, learning, and human development.
 The program offers both M.A.
 Degrees and Ph.D.
-Degrees with two concentrations: Human Development and Learning and Cognitive Science.
-Each area of specialization incorporates the most recent trends in psychology with implications and applications for education and other social service settings.
+Degrees.
+Each degree incorporates the most recent trends in psychology with implications and applications for education and other social service settings.
 Graduates of the program find employment in university teaching and research, government agencies, and business.

 The program offers MA and Ph.D. degrees in Educational Research and Measurement with specializations in measurement, program evaluation, qualitative research methods, and statistics.
 The core goal of the program is the development of expertise in the design, execution, and interpretation of applied research, both quantitative and qualitative, and a deep understanding of the theoretical foundations of research and measurement.
 Graduates of the program are employed in a variety of jobs, both academic and professional, that involve research, measurement, program evaluation, and statistical analysis.
 There is currently significant demand for individuals with this expertise in university teaching and research, educational institutions, business, and government.